Spider Mites on Alocasia: Protecting Large Leaves from Warm, Dry Conditions

 - 1

-Move the plant apart from any other Alocasia or aroid it's been sharing a humidity setup with.
+Move the plant apart from any other Alocasia or aroid it's been sharing a humidity setup with, since mites will keep migrating back and forth between adjacent pots as long as leaves are touching or close.

 - 2

-Support each large leaf from underneath and rinse it individually rather than spraying the whole plant at once — Alocasia's broad leaves and firm petioles can take a direct rinse well, but concentrate the water on the undersides where mites actually cluster.
+Support each large leaf from underneath and rinse it individually rather than spraying the whole plant at once — Alocasia's broad leaves and firm petioles can take a direct rinse well, but concentrate the water on the undersides where mites actually cluster, working from the petiole outward toward the leaf tip.

 - 3

 Coat both leaf surfaces with insecticidal soap or neem oil.
-Because Alocasia leaf tissue varies in thickness by species and cultivar, test one section first before treating the whole plant.
+Because Alocasia leaf tissue varies in thickness by species and cultivar, test one section first before treating the whole plant, waiting 24 hours to check for any burn or discoloration before proceeding.

 - 4